v5ma/selfawarenetworks/README.md

 # Personal sounding journal stuff in the book notes is not necessarily true, accurate, or relevant, and will be mostly cleaned up & removed going forward.
 If you see something that looks like it belongs in a personal diary, realize two things 1.
 It doesn't mean its true, in my view the human brain procedurally generates sentences, memories, fictions and memory is not always reliable.
 2. I will be pruning or removing content that is off topic for the book & the institute and that includes most of the stuff that might sound personal.
 Some of it might be used in the author bio section but that should be a short section at the back of the book.

+# The key thing to remember is that while the notes are a mess today (June 17th 2022) I will be going through them on video to explain what is important & relevant, and separating the wheat from the chaff (distinguishing the valuable information or things from worthless stuff)
 *Note for the publication of the notes on June 17th 2022 Keep in mind these are raw notes, everything needs to be updated, organized, edited, cleaned up, before it goes into the book.
 What you see are sketches, drafts, early versions of many ideas that will be cleaned up & improved.
 This is a super early preview of what is to come.
 Like software that is pre-beta (alpha) release.
 THE POINT is to give you an early preview of what I am working on, the monumental amount of work that I am putting into the book, so can get an idea of what I am creating, and if you want, now you can help.
 Over the next 5 months the book will emerge from these notes.

 # In particular many of the audio transcribed notes that start with the letter b, like b0000y, need a ton of fixes made to them, the main issue is that Google Recorder's Neural Network replaced words that I said with words that I didn't say, and that makes many of the audio notes incoherent, but they will make sense when I fix them.

 That's part of why I've given myself 5 more months to complete this book.
 In theory it should take a lot less time than that to turn these notes into a book.

+# Pre-ordering the Book, Pricing, Future Editions
 You can pre-order or purchase the book here, if you pre-order you will help support me in creating this book: https://www.amazon.com/dp/B0B3QHX9FN?ref_=pe_3052080_276849420&fbclid=IwAR0j14R_e2Lr_liTlrBitmff-j8YiWq26YH-XRb8U94jD6n_S_T6Rmn-FqY

 Someone asked me how much my book will cost.
 Well the 1rst edition of the book will be mostly text, and the price will be $9.99.
 The 2nd Edition of the book will be greatly expanded & clarified with, with new research, new content, and beautiful 2D & 3D art & illustrations & will fetch a higher price (I haven't decided on a price yet for the 2nd Edition, but it might be comparable to the book Cognitive Neuroscience: The Biology of the Mind (Fifth Edition) 5th Edition, Kindle Edition by Michael Gazzaniga (Author), Richard B. Ivry (Author), George R. Mangun (Author) in price which sells for $95.
 Both the first & second editions will be collectors items.

 Please pre-order the book to support my work, especially if you enjoy these notes or find any value from reading them.
 The book price of $9.99 is thanks & support for this work.
 I would appreciate it if you pre-ordered the book after reviewing these book notes, especially if you found my work valuable or interesting.

-Some of these notes are intended to become part of a book titled "Self Aware Networks by Micah Samuel Blumberg"
+# Some, but not all of these notes are intended to become part of a book titled "Self Aware Networks by Micah Samuel Blumberg"

 Some of the notes will be deleted.
 I do not believe every phrase or every idea written in these notes.
 Some of the notes are quotes from others and in further revisions I will clarify what I wrote as distinct from quotes.